Place4you/Watch-Landing-Page/README.md

 # Watch Product Landing Page
 ![thumnail for watch product landing page](img/thumnail.JPG)

+## Live Demo

+Access the live version of the project: [Netlify Link](https://saadatwatch.netlify.app/)

+This project is deployed and hosted on Netlify.
+Click the link above to explore the live version.

 ## Overview
 This project is a responsive watch product landing page built entirely with HTML and CSS.
 The page showcases a modern and stylish watch product and provides information about its features and benefits.
 The landing page is designed to be visually appealing and user-friendly, catering to both desktop and mobile users.